wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 {{- end }}
 ```

-Do you see the `-` at the beginning of the reference?
+Do you see the hyphen (`-`) at the beginning of the reference?
 This is necessary to get a well formatted YAML file after the template has been processed.
-If you would remove the `-`, you would have empty lines in the YAML.
+If you removed the `-`, you would have empty lines in the YAML.

 ### Debugging Templates
 Typically, after you execute `helm install`, all the generated files are sent directly to Kubernetes.
 A couple commands help you debug your templates first.